This post may contain affiliate links. Read my disclosure page here.

 You can store it in an airtight container in the fridge for up to 4 days.
 Reheat with a splash of water on the stovetop until hot.

-If you enjoyed this Beef Fried Rice recipe or any other recipe on my blog, please leave a ⭐ star rating and let me know how it went in the 📝 comments below.
-Thanks for visiting!
+Please leave a ⭐ star rating and let me know how it went in the 📝 comments below.

 Pin this now to find it later